Semi-explicit integration of second order for weakly coupled poroelasticity: Convergence Analysis

 Dropping the terms $\|De^{n}\|^2$, $\|D^2e^{n-1}\|_{\tilde c}^2$, and $\|e^{n-3}\|_{\tilde c}^2$ on the left-hand side, we obtain

 for all $n\ge 2$.
 Using the estimate in~\eqref{eq:BDFerrorRep9} multiple times, we get with $\sum_{j=0}^\infty \big(\frac56\big)^j = 6$ that

-Since the first term on the right-hand side can be once again bounded in terms of $E_\mathrm{init}$, this is the assertion. \end{proof} In the upcoming numerical experiments, we observe that the bound $\omega \le 1/5$ is close to the (optimal) critical value where the scheme gets instable.
-Note that a similar statement is also true for the first-order semi-explicit scheme where the theory requires $\omega \leq 1$, cf.~\cite{AltMU21}.
+Since the first term on the right-hand side can be once again bounded in terms of $E_\mathrm{init}$, this is the assertion. \end{proof} \begin{remark} The choice of the parameters~$\alpha$, $\beta$, $\gamma$, and $\delta$ in~\eqref{eq:coeffs} can be further improved, leading to a relaxed condition on $\omega$.
+To balance the respective terms, we require that $5-2\delta=1+1/\alpha$, $2-2\gamma=1/\beta$, as well as

+for reasonably small values of $\tau$.
+This restricts possible choices, such that the condition on $\omega$ can only be slightly improved.
+Nearly optimal values can be obtained by the solution of a constrained optimization problem.
+As an example, under the (more restrictive) assumption that $\tau \le 1/4$, the choice $\alpha = 15/4$ and $\beta = 15/2$ (and thus $\gamma = 14/15$, $\delta = 28/15$) leads to the improved condition $\omega \le 7/30$. \end{remark}